peacdo/dorm-fun/recordSystem/README.md

 # Student Record System

-Write a python script that creates an **3D Array** to store and output data.
+Write a python program that creates an **3D Array** to store and output data.
 >There must be an menu, and options such as adding record, deleting record, displaying a single record, displaying all records.
 ---
 Sample output: